eGain/egain-android-messaging/eG-sample-messaging/readme.md

 ```

 ### Agent stops typing
-When eGain agent stops typing, the following response will be received
+When eGain agent stops typing, the following response is received.
 ```java
 {
     "eGainMessage":"{